tclahr/uac/README.md

 ### linux
 Use this profile to collect Linux-based systems artifacts.
-*e.g. Debian, Red Hat, SuSE, Arch Linux, OpenWRT, QNAP QTS, Windows Subsystem for Linux...*
+*e.g. Debian, Red Hat, SuSE, Arch Linux, OpenWRT, QNAP QTS, Linux running on top of Windows (WSL)...

 ### macos
 Use this profile to collect macOS artifacts.